A selection of random texts…

 She lay helpless in our gravity,

-away from the liquid of the ship.
+away from the liquid of her vessel.

 I was asked to cut the link